Forensic science expertise for the prosecution, the defence, private individuals and industry

 - Security and confidentiality: a number of highly secure organisations have recognised our commitment to security and confidentiality: all of our staff are security cleared (many to a very high level); we use secure email systems and our premises are secure to a level required by the Home Office;

-- Laboratories / crime scenes / customer premises: we work from our two custom-designed, DNA-secure laboratories, at customers’ premises or at crime scenes – our service tailored to our customer’s needs and requirements.
+- Laboratories / crime scenes / customer premises: we work from our custom-designed, DNA-secure laboratory, at customers’ premises or at crime scenes – our service tailored to our customer’s needs and requirements.

 Forensic Access Customers and Services